chernandezba/zesarux/README.md

 * Can browse online Spectrum games

-* Supports Send Text as keystrokes, reading from a text file or the system clipboard
+* Supports Send Text as keystrokes, reading from a text file or the system clipboard on systems: Mac, Windows, GNU/Linux (SDL2, Xwindow)

+* Supports drag & drop on systems: Mac, Windows, GNU/Linux (SDL2, Xwindow)

 * Supports reading Pokes from .POK files